-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the

+specified in statute.
 Service Title:

 Parent Support and Training

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-10 Other Mental Health and Behavioral Service es 10050 peer specialist ~
+10 Other Mental Health and Behavioral Services 10050 peer specialist

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-~

 Category 4: Sub-Category 4:

-~

-mplete this part for a renewal application or a new wo aiver that replaces an existing waiver.
+Complete this part for a renewal application or a new waive that replaces an existing waiver.
 Select one:

 Service is included in approved waiver.
-The ere is no change in service specifications.
+There i s no change in service specifications.

-O Service is included in approved waiver.
-The e service specifications have been modified.
+Service is included in approved waiver.
+The ser vice specifications have been modified.

-Service is not included in the approved wai ver.
+Service is not included in the approved waiver. -